varnerlab/CHEME-1800-Computing-Book/unit-3-learning/combitorial.md

 V(x) = \max_{a\in\mathcal{A}} \left\{F(x,a) + \beta\cdot{V(T(x,a))}\right\}
 ```

-where $\mathcal{A}$ denotes the set of possible actions open to the decision maker, and $0\leq\beta\leq{1}$ denotes the discount factor.
+where $\mathcal{A}$ denotes the set of possible actions open to the decision maker and $0\leq\beta\leq{1}$ represents the discount factor.
 ````

 Equation {eq}`eqn-bellman-decision-eqn` is a [functional equation](https://en.wikipedia.org/wiki/Functional_equation), i.e., an equation in which functions appear as unknowns.
 Thus, solving Eqn. {eq}`eqn-bellman-decision-eqn` gives the unknown value function $V(x)$.
 Further, by calculating the value function, we will also find the _policy function_ $a(x)$ that describes the optimal action as a function of the system state $x$.

 (content:references:heuristic-optimization)=
 ## Heuristic optimization

 Heuristic optimization is a family of algorithms inspired by natural phenomena and human behavior.
+Heuristic methods are often used to solve complex, real-world problems where exact solutions are difficult to obtain or may not even exist.
 Unlike traditional optimization methods, heuristic approaches use rules of thumb, intuition, and trial-and-error to explore the search space and find the best solution.
-Heuristic methods are often used to solve complex, real-world problems where exact solutions are difficult to obtain or may not even exist.

 There are several types of heuristic optimization algorithms, including:

 * [Simulated Annealing (SA)](https://en.wikipedia.org/wiki/Simulated_annealing) is inspired by the process of annealing in metallurgy.
 It starts with an initial solution and gradually changes it by randomly perturbing it and accepting or rejecting the new solution based on a probability function.
 SA is commonly used for problems that involve finding the global minimum of a non-convex function.
 * [Genetic Algorithms (GA)](https://en.wikipedia.org/wiki/Genetic_algorithm) are inspired by the process of natural selection in biology.
 It starts with a population of potential solutions represented as chromosomes, which evolve through a series of selection, crossover, and mutation operations to create a new generation of solutions.
 GA is commonly used for problems that involve a large number of variables and constraints.
 * [Particle Swarm Optimization (PSO)](https://en.wikipedia.org/wiki/Particle_swarm_optimization) simulates the behavior of a swarm of particles moving in a multi-dimensional search space.
-Each particle represents a potential solution to the problem, and it adjusts its position and velocity based on the best solution found so far by the swarm.
+Each particle represents a potential solution to the problem, and it adjusts its position and velocity based on the best solution found by the swarm.
 PSO is commonly used for problems that require continuous optimization.
 * [Ant Colony Optimization (ACO)](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) is inspired by the behavior of ant colonies.
 It involves a set of artificial ants that communicate with each other using pheromone trails to find the best path between a start and end point.
-ACO is commonly used for problems that involve finding the shortest path in a graph.
+ACO is commonly used for problems that find the shortest path in a graph.
 * [Artificial Bee Colony (ABC)](https://en.wikipedia.org/wiki/Artificial_bee_colony_algorithm) simulates the behavior of a colony of artificial honey bees.
-Each bee represents a potential solution to the problem, and it adjusts its position based on the quality of the nectar source it has found.
 ABC is commonly used for problems that involve finding the optimal solution in a continuous search space.
+Each bee represents a potential solution to the problem and adjusts its position based on the quality of the nectar source it has found.
 * [Tabu Search (TS)](https://en.wikipedia.org/wiki/Tabu_search) uses a memory-based search strategy to avoid revisiting previously explored solutions.
+TS is commonly used for problems that involve finding the optimal solution in a combinatorial search space.
 It maintains a list of tabu moves, which are forbidden moves, to ensure that the search space is explored efficiently.
-TS is commonly used for problems that involve finding the optimal solution in a combinatorial search space.

 ### Simulated annealing